-The Council is committed to tackling fraud and will exchange information with other agencies as part of the National Fraud Initiative.
+We are committed to tackling fraud and exchange information with other agencies as part of the National Fraud Initiative.

-Action will be taken including possession proceedings against tenants who fail to provide relevant information, hide material facts, or give false details when they applied for housing, when granted a tenancy or to seek to assign their tenancy or make other changes to it.
+We will take action, including possession proceedings against tenants who fail to provide relevant information, hide material facts or give false details when they applied for housing, when granted their tenancy, seek to assign their tenancy or make other changes to it.